stepanataccolade/docsv2/sources/gs_plans.md

 page_keywords: containers, lxc, Docker, Continuous Integration, Continuous Deployment, CI/CD, testing, automation

-## choosing the right plan
+## CI and Deploy plans

-We offer several plans since there is no one-size-fits-all solution to what customers really need.
-The following sections explain CI and Deploy plans, the feature differentiation between them, and the pricing for each.
+The following sections explain CI and Deploy plans and the pricing for each.
 All plans offer a Free tier, so you can always try before you buy.

-### CI plans
+### CI

-The 2 plans for CI are: *Multi tenant CI* and *Single Tenant CI*

-##### Multi Tenant CI

-Multi Tenant CI is the default plan for all GitHub and Bitbucket subscriptions.
+We offer Freemium pricing for Shippable CI, so your first build container, aka minion, is always free for [every subscription](gs_concepts.md/#Subscriptions).
+By default, all your builds run on single tenant machines on Shippable's infrastructure, so you do not run into noisy neighbor or security issues commonly associated with multi-tenant platforms .

+You also have the option of running builds on your own infrastructure.
+Read below for the benefits of each approach.

-You should stay with multi tenant CI plan if you fit the following profile -
+You should sign up for Shippable CI if you fit the following profile -
-* Your source code is on GitHub or Bitbucket
+* Your source code is on GitHub, Bitbucket or GitHub Enterprise.
+(Support for Bitbucker Server and Gitlab will be announced in Q1 2016)
 * You want to avoid the time sink of setting up and managing your own CI system and would rather spend the time writing features for your product
-* You are comfortable with your CI containers running on a multi-tenant platform
-* You do not need complete control over your build machines or SSH access.
-As part of your build details, you will get streaming (and downloadable) build console logs as well as the ability to archive artifacts
-* You are not a Docker user.
-We will restrict custom Docker images for our multi tenant plan users starting Q1 2016 since we no longer believe that Docker should be used in a multi-tenant environment.
+* (optional)You're a Docker user and you want to use your own custom image to run your builds.
+You can even run Docker compose to spin up environments!
-* Your builds are not too resource intensive and 2 core, 4GB RAM is sufficient to run them
+* Your builds can run in containers with 1 core, 2GB RAM (free) or 2 cores, 4GB RAM (paid).

-If one or more of the above points do not resonate, check out our Single Tenant CI plan.

-**Pricing**

-The free tier comes with one build minion and unlimited builds for unlimited repositories and users and is a great way to check out how Shippable CI can greatly simplify your CI workflow.

-As you enable more repositories or add developers to your team, you might find that your free minion is frequently busy running a build and subsequent builds are queued as a result.
-Depending on your needs, you can add additional minions for $10/month per minion.
-With our monthly billing cycle, you can scale you CI capacity up or down every month if required!

-##### Single Tenant CI
-Single Tenant CI is the default plan for GitHub Enterprise, Bitbucket Server(coming soon), and GitLab(coming soon) subscriptions.
-Under this plan, your build containers run on dedicated machines, either provided by you or provisioned by Shippable for your subscription.

-You should choose the single tenant CI plan if you fit the following profile -

-* Your source code is on GitHub Enterprise, Bitbucket Server(coming soon), or GitLab(coming soon)
-* You want to avoid the time sink of setting up and managing your own CI system but do not want your builds to run on a multi-tenant platform
+Additionally, you can choose to run your builds on your own infrastructure.
+You should do this if  -
 * You want complete control over your build machines, including SSH access.
-* You are a Docker user and you want to use your own custom image to run your builds.
 * Your builds are resource intensive and 2 core, 4GB RAM is not sufficient to run them.
 You need bigger containers!
+* You want your build machines to be inside your VPC
-* You want to go beyond CI and run multiple containers with Docker compose for your tests (coming soon)
+* You want to set up IAM rules and policies for your build workflows

 **Pricing**

-**Please note that the Single Tenant CI plan is currently in preview and is completely free while in preview.The following pricing will be effective at launch.**

-We offer a freemium model based on the number of parallel builds you want to run.
-The free tier comes with one build minion (which means you can run one build at a time) and is limited to 1500 build minutes a month.
-There are no limits on number of enabled repositories or on users.
+The Free tier for Shippable CI comes with one build minion (1 core, 2GB RAM) and unlimited builds for unlimited repositories and users and is a great way to check out how Shippable CI can greatly simplify your CI workflow.

+Please note that if you choose your own build infrastructre, your free minion will not be constrained to 1 core, 2GB RAM and will use all capacity available on your build machine.

-As your usage increases, you will either need to run more than 1500 build minutes a month, or find that your free minion is often busy running a build and subsequent builds are queued.
-Depending on your needs, you can purchase additional minions for $40/month per minion (discounted to $20/mo for the first 6 months).
-There are no limits on build minutes for paid subscriptions.
+As you enable more repositories or add developers to your team, you might find that your free minion is frequently busy running a build and subsequent builds are queued as a result.
+Or you might just need bigger minions.

+Our paid plan offers build minions with 2 cores, 3.75GB RAM for an introductory price of $10/month per minion.
+This price will go up to our regular price of $25/month after 6/30/2016 but customers who buy plans before that date will grandfathered into the introductory pricing as long as their subscriptions are active and in good status.

+With our monthly billing cycle, you can scale your CI capacity up or down every month if required!

-### Deploy plans
+### Deploy

 With Shippable Deploy, you can automate your deployment of Dockerized applications to your Test and/or Production environments on any Container Service within minutes.
 When combined with Shippable CI, this gives you a complete pipeline from source control to production that is automated, unified, and cloud agnostic.